Joccalor/PFunc/README.md

 #### 1. Install and Set Up R
   1. Visit <https://cran.r-project.org/> and follow the links to download the latest version of R for your operating system.
 Install R as you would a normal program.
   **Note for Windows users:** The setup wizard will give you the option of installing the 32-bit files or the 64-bit files.
 Install both.
+  **Note for Mac users:** As noted on the R homepage, you will likely need to install XQuartz <https://www.xquartz.org/>.
   **Note for Linux users:** You may instead install R from the command line.

   2. Install the mgcv package in R by opening R and entering the following command: `install.packages("mgcv")`.
 You will be prompted to select a mirror from which to download the package.
 Select an option that is relatively close to your location.
 Follow any instructions R gives you for installing the package.